-The 13th Wellcome Image Awards were announced on 11 March 2014, recognising the creators of the most informative, striking and technically excellent images recently acquired by Wellcome Images, as chosen by a panel of judges.
+The 14th Wellcome Image Awards were presented on 18 March 2015, recognising the creators of the most informative, striking and technically excellent images recently acquired by Wellcome Images, as chosen by a panel of judges.

-Listen to Catherine Draycott, Head of Wellcome Images, talking about the winning images in this BBC audio-slideshow by Paul Kerley.
+Listen to Catherine Draycott, Head of Wellcome Images, talking about four of the winning images in this BBC audio slideshow by Paul Kerley.

-For the first time, the 2014 winning images were available to view in simultaneous public exhibitions at four major science centres across the UK, as well as in a window display at the Wellcome Trust's headquarters in London and at the Ruskin Gallery in Cambridge during the Cambridge Science Festival.
+In 2014, the winning images were available to view in simultaneous public exhibitions at four major science centres across the UK, as well as in a window display at the Wellcome Trust's headquarters in London and at the Ruskin Gallery in Cambridge during the Cambridge Science Festival.

-Top left then clockwise: Techniquest in Cardiff, Glasgow Science Centre, MOSI in Manchester and W5 in Belfast.
-Wellcome Trust photography Ben Gilbert
+Clockwise from top left: Techniquest in Cardiff, Glasgow Science Centre, MOSI in Manchester and W5 in Belfast.
+Wellcome Trust photography by Ben Gilbert.

 Following on from this success, the 2015 winning images will be brought to even more locations with 10 science centres, museums and galleries displaying the images in their own styles.
 The following venues are participating:

 Cambridge Science Centre

 Dundee Science Centre

 Museum of Science and Industry (MOSI) in Manchester

 The Eden Project, Cornwall